sushmith24/Amazon_Price/README.md

 This repository contains the **Amazon Price Prediction** project files, which aim to enhance pricing models for improved customer retention and increased market share.
 The project focuses on understanding customer behavior, analyzing pricing trends, and predicting prices using advanced machine learning models.

-The analysis leverages datasets collected from APIs, Kaggle, and other sources, providing insights into competitive pricing strategies and customer purchasing behavior.
+The analysis leverages datasets collected from Kaggle, and other sources, providing insights into competitive pricing strategies and customer purchasing behavior.
 The project utilizes time-series analysis, predictive modeling, and interactive visualizations to offer actionable recommendations for strategic pricing decisions.

 ---